-Make your Easter sweeter with these Easter Egg Cake Pops!
+Make your Easter sweeter with these Easter egg cake pops!
 Moist bites of cake and frosting are formed into egg shapes, made into lollipops, and decorated to look like festive Easter eggs.
-I like to keep a spring theme by using lemon cake and frosting, but you can use any flavor of cake and frosting you'd like.
-Be sure to check out the tutorial showing how to make Easter Egg Cake Pops!
+We like to keep a spring theme by using lemon cake and frosting, but you can use any flavor of cake and frosting you'd like.
+Be sure to check out the tutorial showing how to make Easter egg cake pops!

 - 1 prepared cake (9 x 13, any flavor)

 - 4 cups white candy coating

 - Optional: assorted sprinkles and small candies for decorating

 Prepare a baking sheet by lining it with aluminum foil or waxed paper.

 Place the cake in a large bowl, and crumble it roughly with your hands.

 Once it's in fine crumbs, add about 2/3 of the frosting and begin to mix it with your hands into the cake crumbs, working until the mixture is evenly moistened.
 You want the cake mixture to easily hold together when you press it into a ball, but still retain a little texture.
 Our personal preference is to have some “crumb” left to the crumbs so that it is not just a gooey ball.
 Of course, tastes vary, so if it seems as if the cake mixture is too dry, or you like a gooier taste, add more frosting until you're happy with the taste and texture.

 Using a cookie scoop or teaspoon, form the mixture into small balls about 1-inch in diameter.
 Roll the balls into oblong shapes between your palms, and pinch one end until it's thinner so that they resemble egg shapes.
 Place them on the prepared baking sheet and freeze until firm, about 30 minutes.